JohnAL95/JohnAL95/README.md

-### Hi there, I'm a full-stack developer
+### Hi there, I'm Joao, a full stack developer based in Barcelona

 🔭 currently working on ...

-🌱 currently learning ...
+🌱 currently learning Spring Boot

 📫 How to reach me: joao.afonso.1995@gmail.com